-Policy I.7.3 The County shall protect high groundwater aquifer recharge areas by: preventing drainage wells and sinkholes to be used for stormwater disposal; requiring well construction modification and closure to be regulated in conformance with criteria established by the Water Management District and Florida Department of Health, (in particular, abandoned wells shall be closed in accordance with Chapter 40B-3, Florida Administrative Code; and prohibiting the discharge and requiring protection against accidental releases of hazardous or toxic materials to the soils or groundwater.
-These provisions will be applied to all High Groundwater Aquifer Recharge Areas.
-Policy I.7.4 The County shall include stormwater management and land use design provisions which minimize the direct surface run-off into all surface water bodies and especially the following springs: Allen Mill Pond Spring, Blue Spring, Fletcher Spring, Mearson Spring, Owens Spring, Ruth Spring, Troy Spring and Turtle Spring.
-OBJECTIVE I.8 The County shall continue to coordinate all Future Land Use Plan Map amendments with local, state and regional organizations and agencies to assist the County with the identification of any potential impacts to regional resources which may be caused by the development, to regional resources identified in the Suwannee River Regional Resource Planning and Management Plan prepared pursuant to Chapter 380, Florida Statutes.
-Policy I.8.1 The County shall require that all proposed development which is subject to the provisions of any regional resource planning and management plan be consistent with such plan and that the proposed development be reviewed for such consistency during the development review process.
-OBJECTIVE I.9 The County shall request assistance from the Water Management District, with the review of subdivision plat construction plans of all proposed subdivision plats and site and development plans within the drainage basin of any designated priority water body to provide the Water Management District an opportunity to review such subdivision plats and site and development plans to determine if the development is not inconsistent with any approved management plans within that basin.
-Policy.
-I.9.1 The County shall include a provision which require the developer to submit development plans for all proposed subdivision plats and site and development plans within the drainage basin of any designated priority water body to the Water Management District for review and comment as to the consistency of the proposed development with any approved management plan within such basin prior to development review by the County.
-OBJECTIVE I.10 The County shall continue to regulate the location of development consistent with United States Department of Interior Geodetic Survey topographic information and soil conditions as identified within the United States Department of Agriculture Natural Resources Conservation Service, Soil Section, Soil Survey for the County.
-Policy I.10.1 The County shall restrict development within unsuitable areas due to flooding, improper drainage, steep slopes, rock formations and adverse earth formations.
-OBJECTIVE I.11 The County shall require that proposed development be approved only where the public facilities meet or exceed the adopted level of service standard.
+The County shall regulate the location of piers and walkways within a wetland.
+In addition, the County shall regulate the location of any dwelling unit within a wetland in accordance with the wetland policies contained within the Conservation Element of this Comprehensive Plan.

+The County shall protect high groundwater aquifer recharge areas by: preventing drainage wells and sinkholes to be used as part of a designed stormwater disposal system; requiring well construction, modification and closure to be regulated in conformance with criteria established by the Water Management District and Florida Department of Health (in particular, abandoned wells shall be closed in accordance with Chapter 64E-8, Florida Administrative Code and as administered and regulated by the appropriate State agency, in effect upon adoption of this Comprehensive Plan); and prohibiting the discharge and requiring protection against accidental releases of hazardous or toxic materials to the soils or groundwater.

+These provisions will be applied to all High Groundwater Aquifer Recharge Areas as identified within the high groundwater aquifer recharge areas policy contained within the Future Land Use element of this Comprehensive Plan.

+The County shall through stormwater management and land use design provisions minimize the direct surface run-off into freshwater springs.

+The County shall continue to coordinate all Future Land Use Plan Map amendments with local, state and regional organizations and agencies to assist the County with the identification of any potential impacts to regional resources which may be caused by the development, to regional resources identified in the Suwannee River Regional Resource Planning and Management Plan prepared pursuant to Chapter 380, Florida Statutes.

+The County shall require that all proposed development which is subject to the provisions of any regional resource planning and management plan be consistent with such plan and that the proposed development be reviewed for such consistency during the development review process.

+The County shall request assistance from the Water Management District with the review of subdivision plat construction plans of all proposed subdivision plats within the drainage basin of any designated priority water body to provide the Water Management District an opportunity to review such subdivision plats and site and development plans to determine if the development is not inconsistent with any approved management plans within that basin.